MatteoPossamai/techincal_resources/DSA/trees/trees.md

 1. When another data structure easier to handle is better (most of the cases)

+## BALANCED TREES

+A tree is considered balanced when the complexity of the traversal of only half of the tree, is around O(log n), meaning that each time it cut the tree in half.
+So, in easier words, the tree is balanced when the height of the tree is O(log n).

+## COMPLETE TREES

+A tree is considere complete when each spot of the tree is filled, except the last level.
+The last level is filled from left to right.

+## FULL TREES

+A tree is considered full when each node has either 0 or k children, when we use k as the nomber of children that the given tree can have in the largest case.

+## PERFECT TREES

+A tree is considered perfect when all the leaves have the same depth.
+It is also a complete tree.

 ## TABLE OF TIME COMPLEXITY

 | Operation | Time Complexity |